 Imagination can take you Anywhere!

-This sewing project is suitable for an adventurous confident beginner since the there isn’t any complicated sewing and I walk you through each step with detailed instructions and photos to illustrate each step.
+This sewing project is suitable for a confident beginner since the there isn’t any complicated sewing and I walk you through each step with detailed instructions and photos to illustrate each step.
 Creativity is in your hands as you make anywhere from a pink pony to a realistic horse.
-Includes both the Floppy Filly and Classic Colt (formerly named the Canvas Colt) and a unicorn horn.
+The Classic Colt was formerly named the Canvas Colt and includes a unicorn horn.

 Dress him up a little with a paddock blanket because not only is it fun but it is a quick and easy sewing project to embellish your new equine. (link below)